juanhuaan/TrojanMap/README.md

 Case 3: 12 locations
 <p align="center"><img src="report/6_5.png" alt="TopoSort_12loc" width="500"/></p>
 <p align="center"><img src="report/6_6.png" alt="TopoSort_12loc" width="500"/></p>

+### Time complexity
+Let V be the number of locations, E be the number of dependencies.
+Because it just is similar to the DFS, and I use a adjencent list(map) to store all the edge, so the time complexity is O(V+E)

 ## Step 7: Find K closest points